Begin your certification journey by creating a MyNBCOT account. With an account, you can:

 Apply for the exam and track your application status and service order status.

-Access and use your Aspire study tools to prepare for the exam.
+Use the Aspire study tools to prepare for your exam.

 Receive notifications on the latest NBCOT news and update your information.

 To be eligible to take the NBCOT certification exam, you must have graduated with one of the following U.S.-accredited degrees:

 If you are a U.S. student (1) planning to study abroad, OR (2) thinking about applying for OTED after earning your entry-level master's degree in occupational therapy from outside of the U.S., please keep in mind the following: